Firearms surrender aims to reduce number of guns in Derbyshire

 Anyone who has a firearm, replica or imitation that they want to hand in is advised to keep the item out of sight while they are bringing it to one of our locations.

 The surrender means that people can dispose of firearms in a safe place.
 During the surrender, people handing in guns can remain anonymous.
-The history of each live weapon will be checked for evidence of its use in crime and if they have not been used in criminality, they will be melted down or recycled.
+Each live weapon will be reviewed and if they have not been used in criminality, they will be melted down or recycled.